 It has even been used successfully in studies on children with refractory seizures with no negative side effects including no psychotropic effects (and great success on the seizures by the way).

-Now that we’ve got a solid understanding of what CBD is, let’s take a look at what it can do.
+Now that we’ve got a solid understanding of what CBD is, let’s take a look at what these CBD oil solutions can do.

-One of the most celebrated health benefits of CBD oil is its analgesic (aka pain relieving) effects.
+One of the most celebrated health benefits of CBD oil solutions is their analgesic (aka pain relieving) effects.
 The main reason why goes back to the two areas of cannabinoid receptor concentration I mentioned earlier, the brain, and the immune system.

 A 2012 Journal of Experimental Medicine article entitled “Cannabinoids suppress inflammatory and neuropathic pain by targeting α3 glycine receptors”(1) found that CBD is able to relieve pain by interacting with receptors in the brain to reduce pain sensation while also interacting with the immune system to reduce inflammation.
 Double whammy.